top of page

 How To Become A Magician And Learn The Art Of Magic.

 The first thing you must do is immerse yourself in a world of magic.
 Learn all the magic tricks you can!
-Read, watch and listen to every magic book, podcast or magic instructional video you can get your hands on.

 In the early years of magic, it's all about the tricks.

-Get a well-rounded knowledge of magic secrets and learn all kinds of magic.
-With time, you'll understand how to follow your instinct and discover which tricks resonate with you, your style and your personality.
+With time, you’ll learn to follow your instincts and discover which tricks resonate with your style and personality.

 How to learn magic tricks and magician theory.